taocpp/PEGTL/doc/Actions-and-States.md

 The actions [`tao::pegtl::change_state<>`](Action-Reference.md#change_state-s-) and [`tao::pegtl::change_states<>`](Action-Reference.md#change_states-s-) can be used to change from the current to a new set of states while parsing the rules they are attached to.

-The differences are summarised in this table; note that `change_state` is more similar to the legacy `change_state` control class that was included with the 2.z versions of the PEGTL.
+The differences are summarized in this table; note that `change_state` is more similar to the legacy `change_state` control class that was included with the 2.z versions of the PEGTL.

 | Feature | `change_state` | `change_states` |
 | --- | --- | --- |